How to Wear Ballet Flats With Athleisure Without Clashing

 • Hair pulled back

-Mary Janes are easier than ballet flats with athleisure because the strap adds structure.
-The main choice is: socks or no socks.
+Mary Janes are a little easier with athleisure because the strap already gives the shoe more structure.

 • Straight-leg joggers or cropped sweats